 This is often referred to as digital eye strain, and it can be caused by merely staring for too long at a bright screen.
 That means that it’s not just gamers that need to be concerned about their eye care.
 If you stare at a computer, a TV, or even your phone for too long without a break, then you can develop Computer Vision Syndrome (CVS).
-There are some common symptoms of CVS, and you should be aware of them if you want to look after your eyes.
+There are some common CVS symptoms, and you should be aware of them if you want to look after your eyes.
 Those symptoms are:

 - Dry eyes

 - Blurred vision

-Usually, people with CVS also have issues with their neck and shoulders as well, primarily due to their posture when playing games or watching online content.
+Usually, people with CVS also have issues with their neck and shoulders, primarily due to their posture when playing games or watching online content.

 Protecting against CVS

 The most obvious solution for reducing your exposure to CVS is to remember to take regular breaks from your gaming.
 This is by far the most practical option, but if you’re immersed in the latest AAA title, then you might find it very difficult to tear yourself away from the action.
 If taking breaks isn’t something that you’re likely to remember, you should also consider:

 - Glare: Reduce screen glare (lower or turn off other light sources in the room, or angle your screen so that glare is diminished)

-- Consider the 20/20/20 rule: This is where you step away from your game every 20 minutes and look at something that is 20 feet away for 20 seconds.
+- Consider the 20/20/20 rule: This is where you step away from your game every 20 minutes and look at something 20 feet away for 20 seconds.

-- Position improvements: If you are playing games on a laptop, then you need to ensure that the screen is at eye level.
-If you are more likely to be playing a console game, then you should aim to be sitting between six and ten feet from the television.
-Put simply, you should never have to tilt your head or lean forward to play.
+- Position improvements: If you are playing games on a laptop, you need to ensure that the screen is eye level.
+If you are more likely to be playing a console game, you should aim to sit between six and ten feet from the television.
+Put simply; you should never have to tilt your head or lean forward to play.